TGRstack/typescript-graphql-react-app/README.md

 ## About

 This starter kit is a launching point for TS React module development.
-Running the build script compiles `src/` into a buildribution that is ready to be published to a registry like NPM, and can easily be consumed by other React modules or Apps.
+Running the build script compiles `src/` into a build that is ready to be deployed to a server.
 This module is part of a collection of uniformly built starter-kits designed for large-scale application development with TypeScript, GraphQL, and React.
 Find these, articles, and examplse at [www.TGRStack.com](http://www.TGRStack.com).
 Skip to the bottom for links to a series of tutorials that walkthrough the creation of this module.

 ## Commands - READ THIS